kritika2004/Job-Matching-and-HR-Chat-System/README.md

 Integrate with Job Matching Results:

-### This two-part project aims to simplify the hiring process by combining advanced NLP techniques for job matching with an intuitive conversational interface for HR professionals.
+### This two-part project aims to simplify the hiring process by combining advanced NLP techniques for job matching with an intuitive conversational interface for Job seekers.
 By automating and enhancing candidate-job matching, this tool provides valuable insights, reduces manual effort, and improves hiring efficiency.